kswope/params_guard/README.md

 params_guard
 ============

 Are you paranoid about nefarious data in your params?
 Do you hate doing joins just to validate your input?

 In Gemfile:

     gem "params_guard"

-instead of
+and instead of

     thing_id = params[:id]